 Two-factor authentication is a security process in which the user provides two means of identification from separate categories of credentials; one is typically a physical token, such as a card, and the other is typically something memorized, such as a security code.

-The premise of CI is to get feedback as early as possible because the earlier you get feedback, the less things cost to fix.
-Popular open source tools include Hudson, Jenkins, CruiseControl and CruiseControl.NET.
-Commercial tools include ThoughtWorks’ Go, Urbancode’s Anthill Pro, Jetbrains’ Team City and Microsoft’s Team Foundation Server.
+The premise of CI is to get feedback as early as possible because the earlier you get feedback, the fewer things cost to fix.
+Popular open-source tools include Hudson, Jenkins, CruiseControl, and CruiseControl.NET.
+Commercial tools include ThoughtWorks’ Go, Urbancode’s Anthill Pro, Jetbrains’ Team City, and Microsoft’s Team Foundation Server.